perlwasm/talk-perlcic-2020/index.md

 ---

-Arrays should also be doable.
+Arrays and structs should also be doable.

 Note:
-Arrays should also be doable.
+Arrays and structured data should also be doable.

 ---